-CIRN’s Provincial Collaborative Network (PCN) capitalizes on the extensive research capabilities in the provincial public health agencies (Public Health Ontario, British Columbia Centre for Disease Control, and the Institut national de santé publique du Québec), provincial health ministries and universities to provide a collaborative platform in which to undertake evaluative, programmatic, applied public health research.
+The Provincial Collaborative Network (PCN) capitalizes on the extensive research capabilities in the multiple public health agencies, research institutions, and other provincial departments of health to provide a collaborative platform in which to undertake evaluative, programmatic, applied public health research.

 The project Evaluation and Gap Analysis of Federal and P/T Systems and Methodologies Used to Assess Immunization Coverage has completed an environmental scan of the immunization information systems (IISs) used across Canada to record childhood and adolescent vaccinations; the study found that considerable variability exists among IISs and non-IIS processes and the methods used to assess immunization coverage in Canada.
 Although some P/Ts have already pursued legislative or policy initiatives to address the data completeness and timeliness, additional opportunities exist in the information technology realm.
 All jurisdictions and organizations should be encouraged to be transparent when reporting coverage estimates, acknowledging limitations and clearly describing the methods used.